Samhollowood/CaveCalcV2.0/README.md

 3. A new **`settings_results.csv`**
    This is a CSV file that consolidates both the input settings and the model outputs in a single, readable format.
 Users can now easily observe which input settings correspond to what output, and how the ouput evolves from the soil to the speleothem.

+There are several output keys, and the definition of each can be found in the manual.pdf, Table 3

 If the CDA is initialised, it will create a CDA Results folder:
 ```shell
 cd /path/to/out_dir/CDA Results/